nikolabarac/customer_segmentation/README.md

 The goal of this project is to apply clustering algorithms to segment customers into meaningful groups and offer recommendations on how the marketing team can target these segments effectively.

 ## 🔧 Tools & Techniques Used
-This project leverages several machine learning techniques and libraries:
+This project leverages several machine learning techniques:
 - **KMeans**
 - **Gaussian Mixture Models (GMM)**
 - **Affinity Propagation**